Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Two-arm testing

-For the frequentist test, the fixed test decision threshold corresponds to the TIE rate level of the test.
-If the aim is to achieve uniform TIE rate $\alpha^*$ under the Bayes test, we thus need to take $\kappa=\alpha^*$ in (\ref{eq:realThr}),and the Bayes test (\ref{eq:rej}) adopting the corresponding $\gamma^{FD}(\bar{y}_C)$ as a test decision threshold for each control arm outcome $\bar{y}_C$, is uniformly most powerful at level $\alpha^*$.
-This shows that by adopting a data-dependent recalibration approach, we can obtain the UMP test at any chosen level $\alpha^*$.

-The Bayesian test can therefore be tuned to be as good as the UMP test.
+If we adopt a data-dependent recalibration approach, we can thus obtain the UMP test at any chosen level $\alpha^*$ under the Bayes test (\ref{eq:rej}).
 However, since the test is UMP, no power gains are possible without TIE rate inflation \citep{kopp2020}.
-While this may appear discouraging for leveraging external information, considerations similar to the one-arm situation still apply \citep{kopp2020,cald2024}: prior information supports, with higher probability, a certain range of parameter values.
-If such a prior assumption is correct, information borrowing may lead to both TIE rate deflation and power gains by improving estimation of $\theta_C$ (irrespective of $\theta_T$, whose estimate remains unchanged compared to the frequentist approach), and, in turn, $\delta$, therefore improving test decisions under both the null and alternative hypotheses.
+Considerations similar to the one-arm situation apply \citep{kopp2020,cald2024}: prior information supports with higher probability a certain range of parameter values.
+If the prior is correct, information borrowing will lead to gains.
+In the hybrid-control design, both TIE rate deflation and power gains can be achieved by improving estimation of $\theta_C$ and, in turn, $\delta$, therefore improving test decisions under both the null and alternative hypotheses.
 In a neighborhood of $\mu_C$, a small conflict $|\mu_C-\theta_C|$ can still lead to gains, due to the reduction in posterior variance for the treatment effect $\delta$.
-However, if strong conflict is present, TIE rate inflates or power decreases: this happens when the posterior estimate for $\theta_C$ is either strongly biased upwards, leading to a smaller estimated $\delta$ and fewer rejections compared to the FD, or downwards, leading to a larger estimated $\delta$ and more rejections.
+However, if strong conflict is present, TIE rate inflates or power decreases: this happens when the posterior estimate for $\theta_C$ is either strongly biased upwards, leading to fewer rejections compared to the FD, or downwards, leading in contrast to more rejections than the FD.
 This has been empirically observed in \cite{viele2014}.
-The key decision to be made is therefore how much and when to trust external information, and how to translate such trust in allowance for TIE rate inflation.
-The following sections will focus on a borrowing mechanism that explicitly links allowance for TIE rate inflation with the degree of observed prior-data conflict.
-We focus for simplicity on Normal outcomes, as the power function is available in closed form.
-The methodology is not however restricted to Normal outcomes: it only requires identification of test decision thresholds that induce Bayes test decisions under the frequentist (no borrowing) approach.
+The following sections will focus on a borrowing mechanism that explicitly links allowance for TIE rate inflation with the degree of observed conflict.